factorhouse/kpow/secure-config/README.md

 ## Quick Start

-Kpow accepts all environment variables in either AES or OBF format, encoding details follow in this guide.
+Kpow accepts all environment variables in either AES or OBF format.

 #### Shell Script with AES Variables